Find your Feelgood Health

 Salt has been used for centuries to preserve, flavour and season food but, as tasty as it is, too much salt can be bad for your health.

-According to World Action on Salt and Health, one in three adults in the UK has high blood pressure and consuming too much salt is a key contributory factor.
+According to The Health Survey England 2018, 30% of men and 26% of women have high blood pressure and consuming too much salt is a key contributory factor.
 A ‘high salt’ diet disrupts the natural balance of sodium in the body and, as blood pressure rises, it increases the risk of other health problems such as heart disease and stroke.
 If you already have high blood pressure, reducing salt intake is a good way of lowering it.
 It’s all about moderation, salt is not bad in the right amounts, in fact, we have a daily essential requirement for a certain amount of salt in our diet.

 So how much salt is good for you and how can you get the balance right?

 What is salt and why do we need it?

 Salt, or sodium chloride, is made up of two minerals – sodium and chloride.
 These two minerals are needed by your body as they play various roles.